api2cart/ruby-sdk/docs/ReturnApi.md

 opts = {
   order_id: '25', # String | Defines the order id
   store_id: '1', # String | Store Id
+  response_fields: '{return_code,return_message,result}', # String | Set this parameter in order to choose which entity fields you want to retrieve
   params: 'id,order_products', # String | Set this parameter in order to choose which entity fields you want to retrieve
-  exclude: 'id,order_id', # String | Set this parameter in order to choose which entity fields you want to ignore.
+  exclude: 'id,order_id' # String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-  response_fields: '{return_code,return_message,result}' # String | Set this parameter in order to choose which entity fields you want to retrieve
 }

 begin